 Jennifer Goodlander focuses on Asian performance as it intersects with gender studies, ethnography, performance studies, visual culture and museum studies, postcolonial theory, and transnational circuits of performance.
 She has received many grants and fellowships for her performance work and research on Asian performance, including a Fulbright Fellowship to Indonesia and funding from the Andrew W. Mellon Foundation.
-She is currently completing a book manuscript tentatively called: Women in the Shadows: Gender, Puppets, and the Power of Tradition in Bali is under contract with Ohio University Press.
+Her book, Women in the Shadows: Gender, Puppets, and the Power of Tradition in Bali is under contract with Ohio University Press.
 Drawing upon her own experience of the practical training and ritual initiation to become a dalang, or puppeteer, coupled with interviews of early women dalangs and leading artists, she argues that "tradition" in Bali must be understood as a system of power that is inextricably linked to gender hierarchy.

-Jennifer is interested in unraveling and exploring connections between scholarship and theatrical practice.
+Jennifer unravels and explores connections between scholarship and theatrical practice.
 In New York City and regionally she worked extensively as a director and teacher with a special emphasis on new plays and physically based performance, combining Asian theatre into innovative productions of The Ghost Sonata, The Bacchae, and others.
-She was a member of the 2005 Lincoln Center Director’s Lab that focused on new play development and working in collaboration.
+She was a member of the 2005 Lincoln Center Director's Lab that focused on new play development and working in collaboration.
 She often shares her research through performances and lectures at theatres, civic groups, and universities and has performed wayang kulit both nationally and internationally.
 Jennifer is the Vice President/Conference Planner for the Association of Asian Performance (2014-2016).